This Rice Krispie Treat recipe is foolproof! They never come out hard or dry and it is less mess than making them over the stove!

-5-Minute Microwave Rice Krispie Treats
+Rice Krispie Treats

 Secret to Soft Rice Krispie Treats

 With some newly discovered gluten allergies in our family, we are always trying to be aware of gluten-free foods.
 If you are wondering if Rice Krispie treats are gluten-free, it depends on the brand of cereal.
-There is barley present in Kellogg’s Rice Krispies, which contains gluten.
-Years ago there was a gluten free Kellogg’s Rice Krispies cereal but it has since been discontinued.
+There is barley present in Kellogg’s brand, which contains gluten.
+Years ago there was a gluten free Kellogg’s cereal but it has since been discontinued.
 You can find generic brands of “crispy rice cereal” that are gluten-free.
 Malt-O-Meal is a brand that makes a gluten-free crispy rice cereal, and it works great in this recipe.

 This is a no-frills, basic recipe, but feel free to add anything you would like to them including M&Ms, chocolate chips, coconut, crushed Oreos, candy corn (for Halloween), Cadbury mini eggs (for Easter), candy sprinkles, etc. You can also change out the cereal!
 I made Fruity Pebble Treats once and they were amazing.
 Many also want to know if coconut oil can be used instead of butter.
 The answer is YES, and it is a delicious substitution!
 Just use the same amount of coconut oil as you would butter.
-That’s it.
-So tasty!
 We actually make this substitution often and include coconut flakes and chocolate chips.

-How To Make Microwave Rice Krispie Treats
+How To Make Rice Krispie Treats

 - Microwave on high for 1 minute.
 Remove bowl from microwave and stir.
 Return bowl to microwave and microwave another 30 seconds.
 Stir again until marshmallows and butter are completely melted together.
 You only want it JUST melted.

 - Fold in rice cereal until well combined.

-- Place mixture in prepared 9x13 dish and press down evenly (spray a little cooking spray on your hands to prevent sticking).
+- Place mixture in a greased 9x13 dish and press down evenly (spray a little cooking spray on your hands to prevent sticking).
 Allow to cool before serving.